 |Charging Time||5-6 hours|

 Perhaps my biggest concern with the Robovac 11 is simply how difficult it is to get a replacement battery.
-We searched several sites around the internet, including Amazon.com and Eufy.com, neither of which appear to have Eufy Robovac replacement batteries for sale.
+We searched several sites around the internet, including and Eufy.com, which does not appear appear to have Eufy Robovac replacement batteries for sale.

 I thought this was odd, so I reached out to Eufy’s chat support directly who told me the following: